 WORK DIFFICULTY

-Easy work: Lopping brush, or data collection for citizen science projects
+Easy work: Educational day hikes or data collection for citizen science projects

-Moderately easy work: Infrequent sawing/ digging with hiking breaks; Bending over to pull weeds
+Moderate work: Infrequent sawing/digging with hiking breaks; Bending over to pull weeds; Lopping brush from trail corridor

 Challenging work: More consistent and repetitive such as sawing or swinging a Pulaski for the full day